-2016 Q2 Global CFO Signals™ Bookmark has been added
+2016 Q2 Global CFO Signals™ has been saved

 2016 Q2 Global CFO Signals™

 For CFOs identifying potential risk exposures and considering strategies for doing business in the UK and the EU, there is some comfort in having the vote over without a widespread impact to the world economy.

 - Regional perspectives